iBManu/Taskpp/README.md

 ### Recommendations

-* It is advisable that each command within a task is preceded by call.
+* It is advisable that each command within a task is preceded by `call`.
 This is due to how Windows executes various commands through batch files.
 * To run a specific program, you should write `call start "" "programPath"`.

 ---